adamrushuk/vCloud-PowerShell/README.md

 # vCloud-PowerShell
-Various useful vCloud scripts I've used over the years.
+Various VMware vCloud PowerCLI scripts I've created or used over the years.